 Earlier this year, Julie along with 30 others parents attended Parents Victoria's forum to discuss the role of parents in literary and numeracy.

-The forum was an opportunity to talk openly about topics important to them and engage directly with the Education State.
+The forum was an opportunity to talk openly about topics important to them.

 Many parents said they are often so busy doing multiple activities with their kids that it can be easy to lose sight of the bigger picture in education.